25 Best Things to Do in Sequoia & Kings Canyon National Park

 The Roaring River Falls Trail is one of the easiest day hikes across both Sequoia and Kings Canyon National Park!

-I say this because the easy 0.2-mile (0.3 km) out-and-back trail is paved, making it one of the most accessible trails, especially since the elevation change is so minimal.
+I say this because the easy 0.2-mile (0.3 km) out-and-back trail is paved, making it one of the most accessible trails, especially since the elevation change is very minimal.

-Furthermore, the same can’t be said about other paved trails, like the Sherman Tree Trail, which is why I highly recommend stopping by to check out this beautiful, quick, and easy stop in Cedar Grove, with the option to hike further on the River Trail for those who are interested in a longer adventure.
+That said, the same can’t be said about other paved trails, like the Sherman Tree Trail, which is why I highly recommend stopping by to check out this beautiful, quick, and easy stop in the Cedar Grove District, with the option to continue further on the River Trail for those who are interested in a longer adventure.

 Read My Separate Post: Roaring River Falls Trail